 Sampling for microbiological diagnostics should be made in collaboration with the laboratory undertaking the processing of the samples.
-Preferably, routine microbiological examination should be carried out on a standard suite of tissues comprising lung, liver, spleen, kidney, brain, CSF and also any organs or tissues with gross lesions of suspected microbiological aetiology.
+Preferably, microbiological examination should be carried out on a minimum of tissues including samples of lung, liver, spleen, kidney, brain, CSF and any gross lesions of suspected microbiological aetiology.

-Collection: Samples should be taken using an aseptic technique whenever possible.
+Collection: Ideally, samples should be taken using an aseptic technique whenever possible.
 Tissue samples (solid or liquid) or swabs, such as nylon flocked swabs, are both appropriate for microbiological examination.
-Each has advantages and disadvantages and the choice depends on the laboratory performing the microbiological analysis and the target microorganism.
+Each has advantages and disadvantages and the choice depends on the preference of the person performing the microbiological analysis and also the target microorganism(s) e.g. for the diagnosis of neurobrucellosis by Brucella ceti.

-For a solid tissue sample, cut a block approximately 4 cm3 using a sterile scalpel and forceps and place this into a sterile container.
-Samples should be kept chilled <4°C and processed within 24 hours of collection.
-If analysis is not possible in that time window, samples can be frozen at -20°C to allow the subsequent growth of fastidious organisms.
+For a solid tissue sample, cut a block approximately 4x4x4 cm using a sterile scalpel and forceps and place this into a sterile container.
+Samples should be kept at 0-4°C until processed, which should be carried out preferably on the same day or at least within 24 hours after collection.
+If analysis is not possible <24 hours, samples could be frozen at -70°C, or preferable at -20 °C until further processed, to allow the subsequent growth of fastidious organisms.

-For swab preparation, sear the surface of the tissue with a hot blade to remove surface contamination, then incise with a sterile scalpel and introduce a sterile swab into the incision, avoiding contact with surrounding tissue.
-Directly inoculate onto culture medium or, alternatively store in tube containing transport medium and store at 4°C for up to 24 hours prior to processing.
-If longer storage is likely, samples of solid tissue are preferred.
+For swabs, sear the surface of the organ (e.g. with a hot blade), then incise with a sterile scalpel and place a sterile swab into the incision without contaminating it with surrounding tissue.
+Then, directly apply the sample onto culture medium or insert the swab into a tube containing transport medium and store at 4°C until processing.
+Swabs should be processed within 24 hours.
+If this is not possible, samples of solid tissue are preferred.

-For diagnosis of neurobrucellosis (Brucella ceti), cerebrospinal fluid (CSF) is the sample of choice, collected aseptically through the foramen magnum with a sterile Pasteur pipette or syringe and sterile needle of appropriate length (i.e. 1.3 x 88mm).
+For diagnosis of neurobrucellosis by Brucella ceti, CSF is the sample of choice, collected collected aseptically with a syringe with a sterile needle of appropriate lenght (i.e. 1.3 x 88mm) or a sterile Pasteur pipette..

-Sample culture should be undertaken by a specialist pathologist/microbiologist, as different media and methods are required dependant on the suspected target microorganisms.
-Many pathogens require selective growth media, or specialised containment due to their zoonotic potential, for example Brucella or Mycobacterium species.
+Processing: This should be undertaken after consultation with the pathologist/microbiologist, as different media and methods are employed dependant on the suspected target microorganisms.
+Many pathogens require selective growth media or specialised containment due to their zoonotic potential, for example Brucella spp. or Mycobacterium spp..